 There are about 8 grams of ground coffee in each K-Cup give or take.
 You will often see the words “K-Cup Pods” on the packaging regardless of the brand name.
 They range in bulk amounts, mainly starting at 12 and going up to 48 or more.

 Pros: Convenient, many varieties and flavors, including teas, hot cocoas, no mess

-Cons: Their main components difficult to recycle, K-Cups may be viewed by some as a wasteful landfill-filler.
+Cons: Their main components are difficult to recycle, and K-Cups may be viewed by some as a wasteful landfill filler.
 Fortunately, there are options to enjoy your coffee and not feel guilty contributing to this problem.

 Pros: environmentally friendly, let you use your own coffee grounds, use them over and over

 Cons: You may need to read up on the coffeemaker models they are compatible with before buying since some of them are not one size fits all.